Torture Garden: Turning Japanese |

 The Upside |

 My oufit had a decent dose of authenticity for a change.
-(Only the sandals were wrong - not waruji.)
+(Only the sandals were wrong (chigaimasu) - they were not waruji.)
 The outfit consisted of kabuki actors make-up, kimono and a shinai, which hid my usually obvious submissive tendencies!
 I'm of the impression the that the venue (Mass, in Brixton) had improved a lot since I was last there.
-I've heard that it had changed management and the general decor seemed . . . complete.
-The dungeon level was very nicely done out with a corner devoted to John Blake's Japanese bondage area in addition to the usual furnishings.
+I'd heard that it had changed management, and the general decor now seemed . . . complete.
+The dungeon level was very nicely done out with a corner devoted to John Blake's Shibari Japanese Bondage area in addition to the usual furnishings.
 The guest mistresses, the Tachibana family, had an oddly cramped station in the middle of a long wall; somewhere with behind-the-scenes access might have been better.

 The Verdict |